Martin S. Jensen

-Martin Sejr Jensen (born 10 July 1973), known as Martin S. Jensen, is an Danish football coach and former professional footballer who is a goalkeeping coach for Danish 1st Division side Hobro IK.
+Martin Sejr Jensen (born 10 July 1973), known as Martin S. Jensen, is a Danish football coach and former professional footballer who is a goalkeeping coach for Danish 1st Division side Hobro IK.

 He played 134 games in the top-flight Danish Superliga championship from 2001 to 2007, representing Esbjerg fB, OB, Randers FC, and AaB.
 He won the Danish Cup with Randers and the Danish Superliga with AaB.

 Club career

 Jensen began his career with local amateur club Korup near Odense, before moving to nearby top-flight Superliga club Odense Boldklub (OB) in 1996, where he served as an understudy to Danish international keeper Lars Høgh.
 He moved on to lower-league club Randers Freja, and played almost 100 games for Freja from 1998 to 2000, helping the team win promotion for the second-tier Danish 1st Division.

 Jensen joined rival Danish 1st Division team Esbjerg fB in the Winter 2000, and eventually surpassed Benny Gall as the starting goalkeeper.
 Jensen helped Esbjerg win promotion to the Danish Superliga, and played all 33 games as Esbjerg finished 7th in the 2001–02 Danish Superliga season.
 In winter 2002, Esbjerg brought in new keeper Lars Winde.
 When Jensen made his dissatisfaction known, he was handed a free transfer, and rejoined with OB in January 2003, signing a two-year contract.

 At OB, Jensen initially served as the understudy once more, this time to Det Gyldne Bur-winning goalkeeper Karim Zaza.
 When Zaza was sold in the Summer 2003, Jensen was handed a place in the starting line-up which he kept for 18 games.
 In winter 2003, OB bought a new Det Gyldne Bur-winning keeper in Arek Onyszko, and Jensen was demoted to the bench.
 In July 2004, Jensen announced his desire to let his OB contract expire at the end of the year 2004, as he had already agreed to join newly promoted team Randers FC, a club merger based on his former team Randers Freja.
 In August 2004, OB and Randers agreed on a transfer move, allowing Jensen to immediately join Randers.